byuccl/ddr_rowhammer/radiation2023/DDR3_PARSE_LOGS/DDR3_Results.md

 ### IDLE Test 5 (2023-06-29 08:54:59 - 09:54:05)

 - At 9:12:9, there were 33554432 errors, and these errors were basically the addresses returning 0s instead of the written pattern.
 There was a timeout at 9:26:56 after the spike errors.
+  - The first timeout occured at 09:20:51, when a reading command was sent and only partial output came back.
+However, the UARTBONE was read and showed the BIST to be in the IDLE/beginning state.
+A UARTBONE reset was issued successfully.
+  - The output from the reading command sent at 09:21:09 stopped after 09:21:10.
+After sending another read command and receiving no output, the UARTBone showed the BIST was in the state of burst reading and counting errors (perhaps stuck in the reading state?).
 - The first error that shows bit flips was at 9:37:24 and gone 2 seconds after
 - New error showed up at 9:42:27 and was gone a seconds after
 - The simulation timed out after that
+  - The reading command was sent, the output partially said "Command not found", and the BIST was in the IDLE/beginning state at the time of the timeout.